Gambling and online casinos in Tuvalu

 Tuvalu is one of the smallest states in the world, located in Polynesia.

-The country's economy largely depends on renting an Internet domain. tv,
+The country's economy largely depends on renting an Internet domain. tv, which became the main source of income for the budget.

-Thanks to digital technology and growing interest in fintech,- Tuvalu is increasingly discussing the possibility of legalizing online gambling
+It is thanks to digital technologies and growing interest in fintech that Tuvalu is increasingly discussing the possibility of legalizing online gambling as a new form of exporting digital services.

 To date, gambling in Tuvalu is not regulated by law.

-and participation in international online games is not prohibited.
+There are no casinos, bookmakers or lotteries, and participation in international online games is not prohibited.

-Thus, the country is actually in the "digital neutral zone,"
+Thus, the country is actually in the "digital neutral zone," where players use foreign platforms without restrictions.

 Historical context